fluent/fluent-bit-docs/pipeline/parsers/decoders.md

 Note that actions are affected by some restrictions:

-* on Decode\_Field\_As, if succeeded, another decoder of the same type in the same field can be applied only if the data continue being a unstructed message \(raw text\).
+* on Decode\_Field\_As, if succeeded, another decoder of the same type in the same field can be applied only if the data continues being an unstructured message \(raw text\).
 * on Decode\_Field, if succeeded, can only be applied once for the same field.
 By nature Decode\_Field aims to decode a structured message.

 ### Examples